ALejietis96/INC2-Automated-Loan-Originator/README.md

 # Automated loan originator for Postman

-- This tool is meant to create test data, that can be used for created test cases and E2E test cases.
+- <b>This tool is meant to create test data, that can be used for created test cases and E2E test cases.

 - Disclaimer: This tool has limited support for edge test cases and is built to work within a normal operating range.

-- In case of any further misunderstandings occur or you have more questions, contact script developer - @ALejietis96 :
+- In case of any further misunderstandings occur or you have more questions, contact script developer - <i>@ALejietis96</i> :</b>

   - I have no prior expreience in JavaScript.